-This state might finally repeal its archaic abortion ban
+New Mexico may finally repeal its archaic abortion ban

 “I support efforts to repeal New Mexico’s currently unenforceable and archaic laws that criminalize abortion and do not reflect our New Mexican values,” Lujan Grisham wrote in a statement to Mother Jones.
 “Overturning Roe v.
 Wade would most significantly impact poor women, women of color, and those in rural communities in New Mexico and across the country who don’t have resources to travel long distances or seek other means to access care.”

 Pearce’s campaign didn’t respond to a request for comment on the legislation, but the Republican congressman has voted in favor of nearly every abortion restriction that has come before the House and co-sponsored a bill to ban abortion after 20 weeks.
-And this spring, according to the Santa Fe New Mexican, Pearce joined U.S. Rep. Marsha Blackburn at the University of New Mexico to decry the school’s use of fetal tissue for medical research, a pet issue of Blackburn’s, the far-right abortion foe from Tennessee.
+And this spring, according to the Santa Fe New Mexican, Pearce joined US Rep. Marsha Blackburn at the University of New Mexico to decry the school’s use of fetal tissue for medical research, a pet issue of Blackburn’s, the far-right abortion foe from Tennessee.

 Pearce, said the paper, “is the most prominent politician in New Mexico today who is an outspoken advocate for restricting access to abortion.”